shvedoff98/STL_ADT/_Vector_Class_/README.md

 My first vector impementation without template <typename T>.
-So, it suits only for the integer types values.
+So, it suits only for the double types values.